 One infected pig introduced into a clean herd will destroy everything.
 This is not an exaggeration.
 We've talked to farmers in Bukidnon and Leyte who lost 20-50 head because they bought one "discounted" weaner from a roadside seller.
 Sourcing is the single highest-risk decision you make.

 - Buy only from municipalities in Pink, Yellow, or Green zones.
 Request and verify the veterinary health certificate with your municipal veterinarian.
-Check current zone status at your local agriculture office — it changes.
+Check current zone status at your local agriculture office; zones change.

 - Quarantine all new arrivals for 30 days minimum in a separate pen with dedicated equipment.
 No sharing of feed scoops, no shared drainage.